Like my tips? Click here to sign up for my free Daily Tech Tips Newsletter and you’ll never miss one!

-In the past I have always preferred using a “data vac” since cans of compressed air are so expensive, but I’m happy to announce that I’ve found something I like a lot better.
+In the past I always hated using cans of compressed air because they are so expensive, and now I’m happy to announce that I’ve found something I like a lot better.

 What’s more, the blower in this thing shoots out a stronger and more directed stream of air than a compressed air can.
 That makes it more effective at removing dust from the crevices and inner reaches of your computer.